 The major challenge for the Board is to hear appeals and render decisions in a timely and efficient manner while at the same time working to modernize processes, participate in training opportunities, and adhere to administrative law principles and best practices for quasi-judicial tribunals.

-The COVID-19 pandemic will present a challenge to the in-person appeal opportunities and will require flexible scheduling and the use of virtual meeting technology.
+Due to the ongoing COVID-19 pandemic, appeal hearing continued to be a hybrid of inperson appeal opportunities, flexible scheduling, and the use of virtual meeting technology.